mortonalban0/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive for clarity and simplicity in your code.
 Write clean, maintainable solutions that are easy to understand and modify.
 Avoid unnecessary complexity as it often leads to bugs, technical debt, and difficulty in collaboration.
 Always remember, you're not just writing code for computers to execute; you're writing it for humans to read, review, and build upon."

 In practice, this means choosing straightforward algorithms, using descriptive variable names, structuring your code with modularity in mind, and commenting effectively.
 Continuously refactor your code to keep it lean and comprehensible, and embrace the principle of Occam's Razor, which suggests that among competing hypotheses (or in our case, design or implementation choices), the one with the fewest assumptions should be selected."

+# 2024-02-09
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable and function names that reflect their purpose.
+2. Organize code into logical blocks and sections, using the appropriate nesting and indentation.
+3. Comment your code, explaining its purpose and any complex or non-obvious aspects.
+Make comments concise but comprehensive.
+4. Follow coding conventions and standards for the language and platform you're using.
+These can vary, but common practices include using curly braces for if/else statements, indenting blocks, naming variables with lowercase letters, etc.
+5. Write modular code by breaking larger problems into smaller, reusable functions and classes.
+6. Minimize global variables and use local variables instead, to reduce the potential for confusion and errors.
+7. Avoid using magic numbers and strings in your codes, preferring to use constants or literals instead.
+8. Test your work, including unit tests and integration tests, as well as code reviews, before deployment.
+9. Learn from others and share your knowledge.
+Participate in open source projects, attend conferences, read blogs, take online courses, or simply reach out to fellow developers for advice or help.
+By following these guidelines, you can create high-quality code and develop into a skilled and knowledgeable programmer.